Doing Business in Panama

 companies such as Samsung Electronics, Inc., DHL, DELL (Call Center), Hutchinson Port Holding Group, HSBC, BICSA, Scotiabank, Assicurazioni

-Generali, American Life Insurance Company... as headquarters for
+Generali, American Life Insurance Company... as headquarters for their regional operations.

 - Major international organizations such as UNICEF, the United